How To Choose The Best Toddler Bed For Your Growing Child

-Not only is this mattress cozy, but it’s also safe.
-With its GREENGUARD Gold Certification, you don’t have to worry about your young child breathing in Volatile Organic Compounds (VOCs) while they sleep.
+Not only is this mattress cozy, but it’s also secure.
+With its GREENGUARD Gold Certification, you don’t have to worry about your young child breathing in VOCs while they sleep.

 Kids don’t know all of the rules yet.
 They may occasionally jump on their bed or sit on the rails.
 And when they do, you don’t want the bed to fall apart on them.